-Southern Intimate Ireland - A Small Coach Escorted Tour
+Southern Intimate Ireland - A Small Coach Public Group Tour

 (Limited to 14 Passengers)

 Our Intimate Ireland is limited to 14 passengers.
-Enjoy the Hidden Back Road Treasures of Southern Ireland in the luxury of our Mercedes Midi Coach.
-Stay in all four and five star hotels with three dinners included.
+Enjoy the Hidden Back Road Treasures of Southern Ireland in the luxury of our luxury vehicle.
+Stay in all four and five star hotels.

 Your Distinguished Small Group Tour Includes:

-- Professional Blue-Badged Certified Irish Driver Guide with Luxury Mercedes Midi Coach w/ leather seating from Day 3 depart Shannon till arrive Dublin Day 8
+- Professional, Blue-Badged Certified Irish Driver Guide with Luxury Vehicle from Day 3 depart Shannon till arrive in Dublin Day 8

 - Full Irish Breakfast Daily